bengarrett/RetroTxt/docs/specs/misc.md

 ---
 # Miscellaneous support

-The ANSI art community agrees to other common non-standard sequences.
+Other common non-standard sequences the ANSI community agrees to.

 | Control | Value | Support |
 | -- | -- | -- |